jacqueszhong/Agent_Q-learning/README.md

 This project is based on the article "Self-Improving Reactive Agent Based on Reinforcement Learning" by Long-Ji Lin (1992).
 Coded in Python.

-We developped this project as part of our master's degree in AI in 2018.
+We developed this project as part of our master's degree in AI in 2018.

+## Packages required
+keras
+tensorFlow
+numpy
+gym

 ## Getting Started